Top 250 MoviesMost Popular MoviesTop 250 TV ShowsMost Popular TV ShowsMost Popular Video GamesMost Popular Music VideosMost Popular Podcasts

 Not Such a Bad Guy: Conversations with Dabney Coleman (2017)

-In 1982 Coleman landed a key role in the classic Tootsie (1982), further cementing his role as an unlikable wealthy boss in some capacity.
-In 1983 Coleman starred in the Cold War classic WarGames (1983).
+In 1982, Coleman landed a key role in the classic Tootsie (1982), further cementing his role as a very dislikable wealthy boss in some capacity.
+In 1983, he starred in the Cold War classic WarGames (1983).
 During this period he also found many parts in lesser known movies like Young Doctors in Love (1982) and Callie & Son (1981).
 In 1984 he starred in The Muppets Take Manhattan (1984) and in 1985 he starred with Tom Hanks in The Man with One Red Shoe (1985).
-In 1987 the actor won an Emmy for Sworn to Silence (1987).
-In 1990 Coleman took two lead roles, one in the disastrous Where the Heart Is (1990), and the other in the quirky comedy Short Time (1990).
-In 1993 Coleman starred in the slapstick comedy Amos & Andrew (1993) (a very funny part) and in a remake of the TV show The Beverly Hillbillies (1993) as Milburn Drysdale.
-Coleman took an extensive line of TV movies, such films as Texan, In the Line of Duty, among others.
-Coleman took an unusual part in the ABC cartoon, Recess (1997), and then starred in a couple of big money grossers, the Tom Hanks comedy, You've Got Mail (1998), as Chief Quimby in Inspector Gadget (1999), and in Stuart Little (1999), both 1999.
+In 1987, he won an Emmy for Sworn to Silence (1987).
+In 1990, he took two lead roles, one in the disastrous Where the Heart Is (1990), and the other in the quirky comedy Short Time (1990).

 BornJanuary 3, 1932